pnp/blog/content/post/explore-microsoft-365-extensibility-opportunities-with-the.md

 started building these apps.

-We\'re excited to share the Microsoft 365 Extensibility look book with you and hope you\'ll find it helpful in your conversations with your colleagues and customers.
-And please, don\'t hesitate to let us know if you have suggestions how we could improve it.
+We're excited to share the Microsoft 365 Extensibility look book with you and hope you'll find it helpful in your conversations with your colleagues and customers.
+And please, don't hesitate to let us know if you have suggestions how we could improve it.